hazelhhwang/project-3-group-5/README.md

 - **Description:** Visualise eateries on a street map, incorporating dropdown menus for filtering by 'Cuisine Type'.
 - **Assignee:** Gilbert

-#### 4.2 Heat Map of Suburbs
+#### 4.2 Cluster Map of Suburbs

-- **Description:** Display which suburbs contain eateries using a heat map.
+- **Description:** Display which suburbs contain eateries using a cluster map.
 Colour coding will indicate popularity based on the number of reviews.
 - **Assignee:** Gilbert

 #### 4.3 Restaurant Listing with Filter Functions